Bill of attainder: English law

 The word "attainder" is part of English common law.
 Under English law, a criminal condemned for a serious crime, whether treason or felony (but not misdemeanour, which referred to less serious crimes), could be declared "attainted", meaning that his civil rights were nullified: he could no longer own property or pass property to his family by will or testament.
 His property could consequently revert to the Crown or to the mesne lord.
 Any peerage titles would also revert to the Crown.
 The convicted person would normally be punished by judicial execution – when a person committed a capital crime and was put to death for it, the property left behind escheated to the Crown or lord rather than being inherited by family.
 Attainder functioned more or less as the revocation of the feudal chain of privilege and all rights and properties thus granted.

 Due to mandatory sentencing, the due process of the courts provided limited flexibility to deal with the various circumstances of offenders.
 The property of criminals caught alive and put to death because of a guilty plea or jury conviction on a not guilty plea could be forfeited, as could the property of those who escaped justice and were outlawed; but the property of offenders who died before trial, except those killed during the commission of crimes (who fell foul of the law relating to felo de se), could not be forfeited, nor could the property of offenders who refused to plead and who were tortured to death through peine forte et dure.

-On the other hand, when a legal conviction did take place, confiscation and "corruption of blood" sometimes appeared unduly harsh for the surviving family.
+On the other hand, when a legal conviction did take place, confiscation and "corruption of blood" (forfeiture of inheritance) sometimes appeared unduly harsh for the surviving family.
 In some cases (at least regarding the peerage) the Crown would eventually re-grant the convicted peer's lands and titles to his heir.
 It was also possible, as political fortunes turned, for a bill of attainder to be reversed.
 This sometimes occurred long after the convicted person was executed.

 Unlike the mandatory sentences of the courts, acts of Parliament provided considerable latitude in suiting the punishment to the particular conditions of the offender's family.
 Parliament could also impose non-capital punishments without involving courts; such bills are called bills of pains and penalties.

 Bills of attainder were sometimes criticised as a convenient way for the king to convict subjects of crimes and confiscate their property without the bother of a trial – and without the need for a conviction or indeed any evidence at all.
 It was however relevant to the custom of the Middle Ages, where all lands and titles were granted by a king in his role as the "fount of honour".
 Anything granted by the king's wish could be taken away by him.
 This weakened over time as personal rights became legally established.